View the Taranaki Whānui proposal for Mātai Moana (2.11MB PDF)

 This includes retaining operational funding of $750,000 per year as Wellington City Council’s contribution towards managing the reserve.

-This would support:
+This will support:

 - protecting wāhi tapu (sacred places), pā sites, and heritage areas